-Announcement: The Formal Launch Of "Valuation 360" - Exclusive Research From Jason Phillips, CFA
+Announcement: The Formal Launch Of 'Valuation 360' - Exclusive Research From Jason Phillips, CFA

 When you get inside the site, you’ll see that I’ve already posted what I believe are the “3 Best Ideas in the Market Today”:

-- An underappreciated, fintech company with EM exposure and an aggressive growth agenda
+- An underappreciated, fintech company with EM exposure and an aggressive growth agenda.

-- A deep value contrarian stock with a great chart set-up and rich in cash flow
+- A deep value contrarian stock with a great chart set-up and rich in cash flow.

-The value of these three investments alone, is worth more than the entire value of my yearly subscription, not to mention that you aren’t obligated to pay anything if you aren’t completely satisfied.
+The value of these three investments alone is worth more than the entire value of my yearly subscription, not to mention that you aren’t obligated to pay anything if you aren’t completely satisfied.

 If you aren’t at all happy with the service, you can leave anytime, no questions asked.

-Note: (Editors' Note: This article is meant as an introduction for "Valuation 360," a new Marketplace service by Jason Phillips, CFA).